nivalkarDhiraj/PDx/ReadMe.txt

 	1. Configure Postman requests as per information above
 	2. Execute Login (Credentials as above) to generate token
 	3. Once token is generated, copy the generated token to pass with subsequet requests
+	4. Follow sequence as below to handle data dependencies
-	4. Create Patient (if executed Get(), will create hardcoded Patients from backed if Patient table is empty)
+	5. Create Patient (if executed Get(), will create hardcoded Patients from backed if Patient table is empty)
-	5. Create LabTest (if executed Get(), will create hardcoded Tests from backed if LabTest table is empty)
+	6. Create LabTest (if executed Get(), will create hardcoded Tests from backed if LabTest table is empty)
-	6. Create LabReport (if executed Get(), will create hardcoded LabReports from backed if LabReport table is empty)
+	7. Create LabReport (if executed Get(), will create hardcoded LabReports from backed if LabReport table is empty)